kkr-97/Iinternship-Assignment/README.md

 **Welbalar Company Internship Assignment**

-This repository contains the HTML code for the internship pre-assessment project completed for Welbalar Company.
-The project is focused on creating a website layout for a counseling and therapy service called "Raft."
+The project is focused on creating a landing page website layout for a counseling and therapy service called "Raft."